learnwithalfred/react-todo-list/README.md

-# A react application that we are building blog
+# This is a react blog application